MECA-SNAKE/flipper-snake/README.md

 On the client-side (the app), the application harnesses the power of the axios library to facilitate HTTP requests, allowing seamless communication between the app and the snake robot.
 Axios serves as a valuable tool for sending commands and receiving data from the snake.
 Within the application, a function called "sendRequests" takes charge of sending control commands to the snake.
 This function enables various actions, such as initiating or halting the snake's motion, adjusting parameters such as wavelength and amplitude, and selecting different motion modes like concertina or undulated.
-By utilizing axios, these commands are efficiently transmitted to the snake, allowing for precise control and customization of its behavior
+By utilizing axios, these commands are efficiently transmitted to the snake, allowing for precise control and customization of its behavior.

 ### Movements and Controls

-Let's finally talk about the motions of the snake.
-We will explain mathematically the functions implemented for them and also talk how they interact with the phone app, especially with the joystick.
-But first let's begin to talk about how we move the servos from the microcontroller.
-The servos, as we said before, are controlled by a special board using pulse-wide modulation signals, which is a method of controlling the average power delivered by an electrical signal.
-Without entering into the details, we can easily send "pulses" of a certain length to the servos to move them from an angle A to an angle B.
+Let's dive into the motion capabilities of the snake and how we control the servos from the microcontroller.
+As previously mentioned, the servos are controlled by a specialized board using pulse-width modulation (PWM) signals.
+This method allows us to precisely control the average power delivered to the servos.
+In simple terms, we can send pulses of a specific length to the servos, which will move them from one angle (Angle A) to another angle (Angle B).
+By manipulating the length of these pulses, we can control the position and movement of the servos.
+Now, let's discuss the mathematical functions that govern the snake's motion and how they interact with the phone app, particularly the joystick control.

 ``` cpp
 #define MIN_PULSE_WIDTH 800